aphalo/aphalo/README.md

 ## R Packages

+The sources of the R packages I have published are in public Git repositories at GitHub.

-I have published in CRAN one package roughly every 15 days, or about 1.97 package updates per month, since 2016-01-29.
+I have published in CRAN one package update roughly every 15 days, or about 1.97 package updates per month, since 2016-01-29.

 The most recent of these updates was published in CRAN 0.2 days ago.